 A Weighted Blanket that Stays Cool?
 How to Know if It’ll Be Too Hot for You

 It’s natural for you to have this thought process.
-After all, adding weight to a blanket will surely increase the temperature, or will it?
+After all, adding weight and thickness to a blanket will obviously increase the temperature, or will it?
 Is there a weighted blanket that stays cool, even in the hottest weathers?

-I’ve done some investigation into this subject and here is what I’ve found.
+I’ve done some research into this subject and here is what I’ve found.

-Is a Weighted Blanket too Hot for the Summer?
+Are Weighted Blankets too Hot for the Summer?

 Possibly.
 I don’t say this to put you off weighted blankets, but merely so you’re more aware of the choices you make.

 If you choose a fabric that is dense, warm and airtight like knitted polyester, thick denim, flannel, woven acrylic or fleece, basically anything synthetic, you can be sure that your heavy blanket could possibly be hot, especially in summer.